SoftUni-Internal/interactive-content/EN/02-Basic-CRUD/03-Writing-data-in-tables.md

 # Writing Data into Tables

-Let us take a look at how to **create** records in our database.

-The creation of records is done by the keyword **INSERT**.
+We can use the `INSERT` keyword to create new records.

 ``` java
 INSERT INTO `students`
 VALUES ('Maria', 'Richardson', '22', 'JavaScript Applications');
 ```

-This query is possible and it will compile, but to make queries easier to comprehend, it is better to name the columns that we want to **INSERT INTO**.
+This query works just fine, but it is better to specify the columns that we want to **insert into**:

 ```java
 INSERT INTO `students`(`first_name`, `last_name`, `age`, `course_name`)